 A trickle of blood trailed down her shin.
 After further inventory she decided she hadn’t fared too badly, with only a minor scrape and a couple of singed spots on the shoulder of her white blouse.
 She tore off a piece of paper from her steno pad and dabbed the blood from her knee, then flexed her chin a few times.
 Everything seemed to be working.

 Her phone rang.
 She grimaced at the tone for her editor, a song by Taylor Swift, ‘You Need to Calm Down’.
 Emma, her fifteen-year-old daughter, thought it was amusing so she'd downloaded it.
 Whit had to agree.
 Stu was a wiry little guy who seemed to always be on the verge of hysterics.
 Sometimes she found him infuriating, even so, over the past few months he had kind of grown on her, almost endearing.

 “I’m at a burning house that just exploded.”

 “Yeah.
 Heard it on the scanner.
 A photog’s on the way.
 Anyone in the house?”

 “Yes.
 At least one victim.”
 She glanced across the street.
+The vic was being transported to an ambulance for either "dead on arrival" at the hospital or a trip straight to the morgue.
 Two firefighters hosed the roof and she’d watched four others tug a hose around back.
 “No luck in saving him I’m afraid.”

 “A shame.
 Find out who lives there.
 Talk to the neighbors.
 Talk to the fire crew.
 Find out if there are any more victims.
 Kids, pets.”